 - The Black Tip Reef Shark is common throughout the island’s rich aquatic life, along with several colorful coral species of fish and turtles.

-Our Responsibility: Some of the travelers are attempting to harm and pollute the reef and destroy it.
+Our Responsibility: Some travelers are attempting to harm and pollute the reef and destroy it.
 The authorities must therefore take effective measures to eliminate and monitor tourism in the region.
 Travelers who are excited to see and appreciate their holidays in Sri Lanka should take a drive around Trincomalee and calm their minds.
 For nature enthusiasts, the whole city is well worth visiting wildlife, including the island.

 Other Nearby Attractions and Distances: